smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **What Moves the Dead** by T. Kingfisher, read 34 times
 - **Dracula** by Bram Stoker, read 20 times
-- **The Haunting of Hill House** by Shirley Jackson, read 17 times
+- TIE: **Lone Women** by Victor LaValle and **The Haunting of Hill House** by Shirley Jackson, each read 17 times
 - **A House with Good Bones** by T. Kingfisher, read 16 times
 - TIE: **Nettle & Bone** by T. Kingfisher and **The Library at Mount Char** by Scott Hawkins, each read 14 times

-**TOTAL**: 901 books read, with 453 unique titles.
+**TOTAL**: 901 books read, with 444 unique titles.
 Skipped 18 times.
 Substituted 13 times.

 #### Most Read Authors

 - T. Kingfisher, read 94 times
 - Grady Hendrix, read 33 times
-- Shirley Jackson, read 23 times
+- TIE: Victor LaValle and Shirley Jackson, each read 23 times
-- Victor LaValle, read 22 times
 - Bram Stoker, read 21 times
+- Silvia Moreno-Garcia, read 19 times

-**TOTAL**: 329 unique authors read.
+**TOTAL**: 324 unique authors read.

 ### 11. Self Published or Indie Publisher